courk/openflexure-delta-stage/docs/transmission_illumination.md

 ![](images/transmission_illumination/tube_lens.jpg)

-Push the [optics module casing] down on top of the lens until it is flat and secure.
+Push the [transmission optics module casing] down on top of the lens until it is flat and secure.

 ![](images/transmission_illumination/push_objective_tube.jpg)
 ![](images/transmission_illumination/tube_lens_in_objective.jpg)

 ### Attach the objective lens {pagestep}

-Screw the [objective lens]{qty:1} into the top of the [optics module casing].
+Screw the [objective lens]{qty:1} into the top of the [transmission optics module casing].
 Be careful to screw it in straight, to avoid cross-threading.

 ![](images/transmission_illumination/objective1.jpg)
 ![](images/transmission_illumination/objective2.jpg)